R: Racing Evolution: Plot

 Rena Hayami is introduced as a Japanese ambulance driver.
 On one afternoon, she responds to an accident at Twin Ring Motegi.
 Pressed for time, Rena pushes her driving skills to the limit in order to deliver the injured racer to the hospital.
 Along for the ride with his injured team member, the former racing engineer and now team manager Stephan Garnier is impressed enough to offer Rena a chance to become a racing driver herself.
 She accepts and joins Stephan's team, oblivious to the fact that the team is sponsored by a shadowy corporation called GVI, which determines the placing of the racers in the race, as shown in one of the chapters, when Rena (the player) is forced to place second, not first.
 At first, Rena benefits from the company's influence and is given equipment and opportunities to race in major events.
 However, she quickly develops a bitter rivalry with independent Spanish veteran racer Gina Cavalli.
 It is later revealed that Gina despises GVI, and her contempt for the company spills over to Rena, whom Gina considers to be their pawn.
 Later, when the first rally race chapter was introduced, Stephan's team mechanic Eddie is introduced, and it is revealed that Stephan was once a very good team manager until an accident occurred involving one of his racers, he was forced to resign.
 Towards the end of Rena's rookie season, Eddie comes up with a plan to leave GVI with Stephan and Rena.
 Months later, they form a new team without GVI's influence and Gina finds new respect for Rena, and the two become friends while continuing their rivalry on the racetrack.

 Development

+R:Racing Evolution was announced at E3 2003.

 The soundtrack of the game was composed by Yuu Miyake, Hiroshi Okubo, and Akitaka Tohyama, with additional contributions by Koji Nakagawa, Satoru Kosaki, and Keiki Kobayashi.
-Almost 11 years after the game's initial release, it was released as R: Racing Evolution Direct Audio by SuperSweep Records on September 19, 2014.
+Almost 11 years after the game's initial release, it was released as R: Racing Evolution Direct Audio by SuperSweep Records on 19 September 2014.

-The original Japanese box cover displayed a De Tomaso Pantera GT5.
-For the North American release, the box art was tailored to the domestic audience by changing the image to a Dodge Viper.
-Similarly, for the European release the image was again changed to a regional supercar, the McLaren F1 GTR.